Nadim N. Rouhana

 In addition to research and writing on conflict studies and international negotiation, Dr. Rouhana's research includes work on the Israeli-Palestinian conflict, Israeli and Palestinian societies, the dynamics of protracted social conflict, collective identity and democratic citizenship in multi-ethnic states, settler colonialism, and questions of reconciliation and transitional justice.
 His most recent books include "Israel and its Palestinian Citizens: Ethnic Privileges in the Jewish State" (Cambridge University Press, 2017); and "The Palestinians in Israel: Readings in history, politics, and society" (Mada al-Carmel, 2015).

 Dr. Rouhana is currently working on a book proposing a new paradigm for conflict resolution.
-Prior to joining The Fletcher School, Dr. Rouhana was the Henry Hart Rice professor of conflict analysis and resolution at George Mason University.
+Prior to joining Fletcher, Dr. Rouhana was the Henry Hart Rice professor of conflict analysis and resolution at George Mason University.
 He was a co-founder of the Program on International Conflict Analysis and Resolution at Harvard's Weatherhead Center for International Affairs, where he co-chaired the Center's seminar on International Conflict Analysis and Resolution from 1992-2001.
 Dr. Rouhana is an affiliate faculty at the Harvard Program on Negotiation at Harvard Law School.
 He is also founding director at the Mada al-Carmel–Arab Center for Applied Social Research in Haifa.

 - Henry Hart Rice Professor of Conflict Analysis and Resolution at George Mason University